-- the calendar year during which you paid the education expenses, - the name and address of the school, - the name and address of the parent or legal guardian, - the name and Social Security number of the qualifying student or students, - the grades your student was enrolled during the calendar year, - a list of education expenses paid for tuition, book fees, and lab fees during the calendar year, and - the total of all such education expenses.
+- the calendar year during which you paid the education expenses, - the name and address of the school, - the name and address of the parent or legal guardian, - the name and Social Security number of each qualifying student, - the grade in which each student was enrolled during the calendar vear. - a list of education expenses paid for each student for tuition, book fees, and lab fees during the calendar year, and - the total of all such education expenses.